If you suffer from allergies such as hay fever, you no doubt will know the symptoms – itchy, runny nose, sneezing, itchy eyes, and so on.

 Actually, dog allergy symptoms are rather different.

-Although some allergic dogs do sometimes show symptoms such as sneezing, wheezing, and runny eyes and nose, these symptoms are atypical.
+Although some allergic dogs do sometimes show symptoms such as sneezing, wheezing, and runny eyes and nose, these symptoms are not typical.

-There are different types of dog allergies, and depending on the type, an allergic dog may exhibit different symptoms.
+There are different types of dog allergies, and depending on the type, an allergic dog may show different symptoms.

 As a result of the intense itching, the dog constantly scratches, licks, chews, and bites his skin, which can lead to skin inflammation and bacterial infections.

 You may find raised infected welts or open sores on your allergic dog’s skin, and sometimes there is hair loss.
 Ear infections are also common in dogs with allergies.

 Dogs suffering from allergies may have allergy symptoms their entire lives.
 It is also typical that the symptoms get worse as the dogs grow older.